RedHatGov/fips-compliant-vault/README.md

     jss-setup.sh

 This script does all the necessary native and java builds to enable the vault.
-The final artifacts are packaged into a module that can be deployed to EAP.
-See the dist directory when this script finishes.
+The final artifacts are packaged into bin and modules directories that can be deployed to EAP.
+To deploy these artifacts, do the following:

+    cd dist
+    cp -r dist/* $JBOSS_HOME

+where JBOSS_HOME is the top-level JBoss EAP installation directory.

 Initialize and Populate the Vault
 ---------------------------------